 How To Stop Pornography Addiction & Recovery Support

-Pornography addiction can lead to shame and isolation, but breaking free from porn addiction is possible with resources and support from TheHopeLine.
+If you are struggling with a porn addiction, you may feel shame and isolation.
+Your relationships may be strained as intimacy and love with a real person no longer satisfies.
+You could be experiencing an unhealthy cycle of stress as your thoughts are consumed with porn.
+But breaking free from porn addiction is possible with resources and support from TheHopeLine.
 The first step is to understand the signs of porn addiction, its negative effects, and what you can do to break free.

 What is Pornography?

-Pornography is printed or visual material containing the explicit description or display of sexual organs or activity.
+Pornography is printed or visual material containing the explicit description or display of sexual activity.
 Pornographic material is most often accessed on the internet, but it can be found in any media format (books, movies, video games, etc.).
-Not every instance of nudity in artwork or media is necessarily pornographic.
-Pornography is specifically intended to stimulate sexual arousal and erotic feelings rather than aesthetic or emotional feelings.
+Pornography is specifically intended to stimulate sexual arousal and erotic feelings.

 How Do I Know if I Have a Porn Addiction?